calowe2/comp423-course-notes/docs/tutorials/go-setup.md

 git push --set-upstream origin main # (1)
 ```

-1. Now we have
+1. Now we have pushed out local commits to our GitHub repo

-#### Step 4: Setting up a Dev Container
+### Step 4: Setting up a Dev Container
-1. In VS Code, open the go-project-wahoo directory.
+1. In VS Code, open the go-project directory.
 You can do this via: File > Open Folder.

 1. Install the Dev Containers extension for VS Code.